marcomalva/rstudio-rmarkdown-primer/topic/distribution-shape/Literate-Programming.md

     2. How?
 3. Third item

-Note that the numbers you entere only indicate that the list is numbered.
-The odered numbers are automatically assigned in the output, so you don’t have to worry about the numbering.
+Note that the numbers you enter only indicate that the list is numbered.
+The ordered numbers are automatically assigned in the output, so you don’t have to worry about the numbering.
 It might be a good practice to use only “1” for numbered lists in order to make re-ordering easy.

 ## Local and Remote Links